Fresno DUI Checkpoints

 - horizontal gaze nystagmus (HGN) test.

-By observing a driver's actions during these FSTs, the police officer
+By observing a driver's actions during these FSTs, the police officer will

-as justification to make a DUI arrest.
+to make a DUI arrest.

 Public Notice Before Starting a Sobriety Checkpoint